agutikov/shashki/README.md

 While there are always two sides in game and board is symmetric and rules are symmetric then there is a possibility to avoid handling of "active player" and replace it with board rotation function.
-And just track the color of current "active" side.
+And just track the color of current "active" side as simple as just (current_depth % 2).
 It seems more useful, easy to implement and convinient in general.